Reddit: Early history

-Huffman and Ohanian sold Reddit to Condé Nast Publications, owner of Wired, on October 31, 2006, for a reported $10 million to $20 million and the team moved to San Francisco.
-In November 2006, Swartz blogged complaining about the new corporate environment, criticizing its level of productivity.
+Huffman and Ohanian sold Reddit to Condé Nast Publications, owner of Wired, in October 2006 for a reported $10 million to $20 million and the team moved to San Francisco.
+In November 2006, Swartz posted to his blog, complaining about the new corporate environment, criticizing its level of productivity.
 In January 2007, Swartz was fired for undisclosed reasons.

 Huffman and Ohanian left Reddit in 2009.
 Huffman went on to co-found Hipmunk with Adam Goldstein, and later recruited Ohanian and Slowe to the new company.
 After Huffman and Ohanian left Reddit, Erik Martin, who joined the company as a community manager in 2008 and later became general manager in 2011, played a role in Reddit's growth.
 VentureBeat noted that Martin was "responsible for keeping the site going" under Condé Nast's ownership.

 Yishan Wong joined Reddit as CEO in 2012.
 Wong resigned from Reddit in 2014, citing disagreements about his proposal to move the company's offices from San Francisco to nearby Daly City, but also the "stressful and draining" nature of the position.
 Ohanian credited Wong with the company's newfound success as its user base grew from 35 million to 174 million.
 Wong oversaw the company as it raised $50 million in funding and spun off as an independent company.
 Also during this time, Reddit began accepting the digital currency Bitcoin for its Reddit Gold subscription service through a partnership with bitcoin payment processor Coinbase in February 2013.
 Ellen Pao replaced Wong as interim CEO in 2014 and resigned in 2015 amid a user revolt over the firing of a popular Reddit employee.
 During her tenure, Reddit initiated an anti-harassment policy, banned involuntary sexualization, and banned several forums that focused on bigoted content or harassment of individuals.